Contact lenses: Are they right for your teen?

 Cleaning Your Contact Lenses

-Whichever type of contacts you choose, you need to clean them whenever you take them off (except daily disposables, which you throw away after you wear them one day).
+Whichever type of contacts you choose, you need to clean them whenever you take them off (except daily disposables, which you throw away after wearing them for one day).